-Booth was sitting in the diner watching Brennan talking to her father through the window next to him.
+Booth was sitting in the Royal Diner watching Brennan talking to her father through the window next to him.
 They were standing outside and seemed to be having a fine moment, a rare father daughter moment.
-Booth was happy for Brennan.
+Booth was happy for his friend.
 She and Max finally seemed to be moving closer together and Booth knew that Brennan seemed to be happier for that movement.

 After Max left in a cab, Brennan walked slowly back into the diner.
 Moving back to the table where Booth was sitting, Brennan sat down across from him and smiled.

 Her seashell now resting on the table, Booth pointed at it and asked, "What's that?"

 Fondly, Brennan patted the shell and replied, "Dad bought it for me.
 It's a tooth brush holder made from a seashell."

 The smile on her face rather endearing, Booth asked her, "Can you hear the ocean if you hold it up to your ear?
 I saw you holding it next to your ear when you were outside."

 Picking up the shell, Brennan handed it to Booth and answered, "The seashell really just captures the ambient noise around you and it resonates inside the seashell.
 The shell acts as a resonating chamber, but in a way it does sound like the ocean."

 Curious, Booth took the shell from her hand and held it to next to his ear.
 He loved that Brennan had to make sure he understood why the shell did what it did.
 He did love that big brain of hers.

 Satisfied, Booth handed the shell back to her and smiled, "Yep, it sounds like the ocean to me."

-Concerned about her partner, Brennan asked, "Is Hannah coming home tonight?"
+Concerned about her partner's injuries, Brennan asked him, "Is Hannah coming home tonight?"

-Shaking his head, Booth replied, "Nah, she's still on assignment.
+Shaking his head, Booth replied, "Nah, she's still on an assignment.
 She'll be back in a few days."